 The transition between seasons is the best time to declutter.

-You understand what worked for you the last season and how you want to feel in the current season or the one that’s coming.
+You understand what worked for you the last season and how you want to feel in the current season or the one coming.

 Plus, you can see if you are missing something for the upcoming season and get it.